ShamSinha/Image-Recognition-Website/README.md

         new_model.compile(optimizer='adam', loss='categorical_crossentropy', metrics=['accuracy'])

+3. Open this [link](https://drive.google.com/drive/folders/1BhAahnGUM2C-0FTiTE5wrqdifcjHY5lj?usp=sharing) to get Landmark_Image_Dataset used in training of our model

+4. Now I want to include 10 new classes then add folders of it in above Landmark_Image_Dataset folder and make shortcut of it in My Drive

-3. To know total number of images as well as per-class present in your new dataset run
+4. To know total number of images as well as per-class present in your new dataset run

         import os
-        rootdir = '/content/drive/My Drive/new_dataset'    # directory where your new classes are present as their respective folder number_classes = len(os.listdir(rootdir))
+        rootdir = '/content/drive/My Drive/Landmark_Image_Dataset'    # Landmark_Image_Dataset folder path
+        number_classes = len(os.listdir(rootdir))
         total_images = 0
         i = 0